SilverLineFramework/benchmarks/README.md

 Additional notes:
 - ```runtime``` should correspond to the name of the runtime, not the UUID.
 This can also be a comma-separated list of names; in that case, the module specified will be created on all runtimes listed.
+- The behavior when multiple modules (```path```) are specified depends on whether active profiling is enabled.
+    - If enabled, the script will wait for all rounds of active profiling to complete before moving onto the next.
+    - If disabled, the script will initialize all modules specified simulataneously.
 - Active profiling uses a dirichlet process with parameter ```alpha``` and prior ```geometric(1 / mean_size)``` for input message sizes.

 ## Benchmarks